Newest at https://github.com/vpelss/sudoku/blob/master/Sudoku_Algorithm.md#sudoku…

 Naked Pairs (NP): If a region (row, column and 3 x 3 square) contains two cells that have the same two possible values, and no other values, we have a Naked Pair.
 Since one value must go in one cell, and the second value must go in the other, you can remove these two values from all the other cells in the the same region.

-Hidden Pairs (HP): Hidden Pairs are just Naked Pairs mixed in (hidden) with other possible values in the two cells.
+Hidden Pairs (HP): Hidden Pairs are NP mixed in (hidden) with other possible values in the two cells.
+Note, to be a HP, these values will not be found in any other cells in the same region.
+Once we find the HP, we just convert them to NP.

 X-Wing (XW):